 The renegade commanders were mostly those who had grown dissatisfied with the leadership of Mullah Mohammed Omar, who at that time headed up the Taliban.

 Although the media has been populated with stories of the IS over the last couple of years, the Taliban groups have a far larger following.

 Although both practice extremist variations of Sunni Islam, Taliban groups teach a form of the Deobandi branch – which is actually less extreme than the version of the Wahhabi-Salafist tradition practised by IS and al-Qaeda.

 Watch: Islamic State 'driving' UK terror threat.

 While the Taliban and al-Qaeda predominately practise guerrilla warfare, making them extremely difficult to face using traditional combat techniques, IS tactics are far more similar to those of a typical army.

 IS have also managed to harness the power of social media in a way that no preceding terrorist group has.

 Using YouTube, Twitter, and WhatsApp, the group are able to spread terrorist propaganda inviting young people to join them in their fight against Western culture.

 This has given them a huge advantage when it comes to luring potential recruits from overseas.

-As of August 2016, it was estimated that around 850 British nationals had left the country to join the terrorist organisation; this number can only have grown in the last year.
+As of August 2016, it was estimated that about 850 British nationals had left the country to join the terrorist organisation – this number can only have grown in the last year.